 Equity-Indexed Annuity Payouts

 Market performance isn’t the only factor that determines returns from an equity-indexed annuity.
 There is a guarantee of some payback.
-Generally, this is a 1-3% interest rate on 90% of the premium.
+Generally, this is a 1% to 3% interest rate on 90% of the premium.
 The investment in the specified equities index determines the rest.

 This guaranteed interest provides downside protection, meaning that you are less likely to lose your principal.
 The flip side, of course, is that you stand to make less money than if you simply invested in the market and it went up.
 You are, in essence, trading some potential returns for a more secure investment.